Skip to main content

 The rule will use the HTTP → HTTP scheme instead of TCP → TCP.
 If you need to use HTTPS instead of the HTTP protocol, terminate the TLS connection.

-Do not use in combination with the PROXY protocol.
-When a TCP → Proxy rule is added, the X-Forwarded-For header is automatically passed to the service behind the load balancer.
+Do not use together with the PROXY protocol.
+When adding a TCP → Proxy rule, the X-Forwarded-For header is automatically passed to the service behind the load balancer.

-To save the public IP address when recreating a load balancer, add the annotation to the Gateway object manifest:
+To save a public IP address when recreating a load balancer, add the following annotation to the Gateway object manifest:

 loadbalancer.openstack.org/keep-floatingip: "true"